AlexAntony3/quizzically/README.md

 ### User's Stories
 * As a user, I want to be able to pick my required level of difficulty.
-* As a user, I want to be able to be able to see tally of incorrect and correct answers.
+* As a user, I want to be able to be able to see tally of correct answers.
 * As a user, I want to be able to be able to see if my answer is incorrect when submitted.
 * As a user, I want to be able to reset my quiz and pick different degrees of difficulty.
-* As a user, I want to be able to retry a quiz and not having repeating questions.
+* As a user, I want to be able to retry a quiz and not having the exact same questions again.

 ### Site Owner's Goals
 * I want to be able to provide challenge user's with the questions.